Giro Privateer R Review

 Cons: Minimal foot protection, not the stiffest sole

-The Giro Privateer R is a versatile performance oriented clipless mountain bike shoe at an affordable price.
-We found this shoe to meet the demands of cross country, trail and gravel grinding style rides, although enduro and gravity oriented riders may be left wanting for a bit more foot protection.
-That said, riders on a budget will be satisfied with the Privateer R's fit, comfort, power transfer and improved outsole traction.
-The Privateer R works well with all clipless pedal types, but is best suited for use with small platform pedals such as the Shimano XTR M9020 Trail.
-This award winner is stiff enough for use with pedals with no platform such as the Crank Brothers Eggbeater 3.
-Of course, there are less expensive shoes on the market, but you would be hard pressed to find a better shoe at a better price than the Giro Privateer R.
+The Giro Privateer R is a versatile performance-oriented clipless mountain bike shoe at an affordable price.
+We found this shoe to meet the demands of cross country, trail and gravel grinding style rides, although enduro and gravity oriented riders may be left wanting for a bit more foot protection and walkability.
+That said, riders on a budget will be satisfied with the Privateer R's fit, comfort, power transfer, and improved outsole traction.
+The Privateer R works well with all clipless pedal types but we'd recommend them for use with small platform and no-platform models.
+Of course, there are less expensive shoes on the market, but you would be hard-pressed to find a better shoe at a lower price than the Privateer R.

-The Privateer R weighed in second lightest in our test selection, being edged out only by the Editors' Choice award winning Giro Empire VR90.
+The Privateer R is competitively lightweight compared to other models in our test selection, being edged out by the Editors' Choice award-winning Giro Empire VR90 and the Giro Cylinder

-The Privateer R, however, is half the price and offers lightweight performance at a much more affordable price.
+The Privateer R, however, is half the price of the Empire and offers lightweight performance at a much more affordable price.
 Sure it lacks the carbon fiber bling factor, but that's why it's so affordable.

 The Privateer R offers excellent power transfer to the pedals, especially when you consider the price.
 The flex of the sole is negligible, but noticeable when compared to a shoe with a carbon sole like the Giro Empire VR90.

-That said, most riders would likely be satisfied with the stiffness of the Privateer R, although hardcore XC racers might want to look for a stiffer sole on a shoe like the Sidi Cape, the Pearl Izumi X-Project Pro, of the Giro Empire VR90.
+That said, most riders would likely be satisfied with the stiffness of the Privateer R, although hardcore XC racers might want to look for a stiffer sole on a shoe like the Sidi Cape, the Shimano S-Phyre XC9, of the Giro Empire VR90.

 The new rubber outsole is softer and therefore grips better than the old harder rubber used on the previous version, providing you with more comfort and confidence during dismounts and hike-a-bikes.
 The tread pattern features nearly full coverage of the nylon sole with large lugs under the heel and the ball of the foot on both sides of the cleat which clear mud easily.
 The toe and heel of the sole also offer a slight amount of give while walking.
 The shoe also accepts toe cleats, which are sold separately.